wlads/reefpoints/source/posts/2014-05-02-what-is-holding-up-uniqueness-validator.md

 ### No standard yet

-If the local validator is too complex an animal to tackle perhaps the remote validator implementation will be easier.
+If the local validator is too complex of an animal to tackle perhaps the remote validator implementation will be easier.
 It is, in part at least.
-We can rely on `Ember.run.debounce` to ensure the the remote validator doesn't fire too frequenly when many changes are happening to the value of property. (i.e. entering text into a field)
+We can rely on `Ember.run.debounce` to ensure the the remote validator doesn't fire too frequenly when many changes are happening to the value of a property. (i.e. entering text into a field)

 But where do we send this request for uniqueness?
 This is where I am currently hung up.
 I really don't want to implement a backend api